Psychological projection and its definition. It’s a concept created by Sigmund Freud, it’s partly considered to be a defense mechanism.

 How well do you know someone?

 Projecting all of your own personality traits excessively will prevent you from seeing people for who they really are.
-This will affect your relationships with people, you may never truly get to know someone if you’re just projecting your own traits onto them.
+This will alter your relationships with people, you may never truly get to know someone if you’re just projecting your own traits and thoughts onto them.
 This even happens with family members and people that have known each other for a long time.

 Knowing the truth about ourselves and being honest is the foundation, and it’s incredibly important when it comes to self improvement.